Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - one set of national notices.

-- you deal with the Department of Planning, Transport and Infrastructure for:
+- functions covered by the Department of Planning, Transport and Infrastructure:

 Concessional Mass Limits

-As a result of the introduction of the Heavy Vehicle National Law (HVNL), operators will no longer require an exemption in the form of a Gazette Notice to operate at Concessional Mass Limits.
+Under the HVNL, operators do not require an exemption in the form of a Gazette Notice to operate at Concessional Mass Limits.
 Schedule 2 of the Heavy Vehicle (Mass, Dimension and Loading) National Regulation incorporates all conditions and requirements previously provided under the South Australian Gazette Notice.